Vyral/base-template/_posts/2024-08-19-join-our-6th-annual-teacher-giveaway-here-s-how.md

 {% include excerpt.html %}

-It's August, and that means back-to-school time here!
+It’s August, and that means back-to-school time here!
 Now is also the best time for our 6th Annual Teacher Giveaway, and this year, we are making it bigger and better.

 We are giving $5,250 worth of giveaways—**50 Central Iowa teachers will receive a $100 Amazon gift card each.** On top of that, **one lucky teacher will receive a $250 grand prize to buy supplies for their students and their classrooms.** All you need to do is nominate your favorite teacher.
+[Click here](http://www.soldincentraliowa.com/teachergiveaway) to learn more!

 **Here’s how you can nominate your favorite teacher:**